 600-1.15 Medical Assistance Certified Community Behavioral Health Center program reimbursement system

-Providers will be required to produce and submit cost reports specifically for the CCBHC program and supplemental documentation to the State in a form and format to be determined by the State.
+Providers will be required to produce and submit cost reports specifically for the CCBHC program and supplemental documentation to OMH and OASAS in a form and format to be determined by both agencies.
 Such cost reports and supplemental documentation will form the basis of each provider’s provider-specific cost-based rates.
-CCBHCs must comply with State directed timelines for submitting cost reports and supplemental documentation.
-Medicaid payments may be reduced or suspended and CCBHCs may be required to pay back state Medicaid program payments received during the period for which a complete cost report was not provided.
+CCBHCs must comply with OMH and OASAS directed timelines for submitting cost reports and supplemental documentation.
+Medicaid payments may be reduced or suspended and CCBHCs may be required to pay back State Medicaid program payments received during the period for which a complete cost report was not provided.

-For newly approved CCBHC providers, the State will recognize the use of anticipated, allowable costs to establish the provider-specific rate.
+For newly approved CCBHC providers, OMH and OASAS will recognize the use of anticipated, allowable costs to establish the provider-specific rate.

 The anticipated allowable costs reported within the CCBHC cost report will be subject to review for reasonableness, necessity, and prudence in accordance with Medicaid cost principles.
-The allowance of anticipated costs and corresponding anticipated visits are at the discretion of the State.
+The allowance of anticipated costs and corresponding anticipated visits are at the discretion of OMH and OASAS.

-The State will recalculate the rate once sufficient cost data is available within a timeframe to be determined by the State and within the first three years for which there is a completed annual cost report.
+The State will recalculate the rate once sufficient cost data is available within a timeframe to be determined by OMH and OASAS and within the first three years for which there is a completed annual cost report.
 Once the rebased rate is calculated using a year of actual costs, the State will have the discretion to reconcile previous payments made with the initial

 payment rate to cost if actual costs are determined to be significantly less than total payments.

-If the State determines there are sufficient providers to establish a representative regional average CCBHC rate, the State may elect to reimburse newly certified CCBHC providers such regional average rate, as an alternative to establishing rates based upon anticipated costs, until such time as the provider is rebased.
+If the State determines there are sufficient providers to establish a representative regional average CCBHC rate, OMH and OASAS may elect to reimburse newly certified CCBHC providers such regional average rate, as an alternative to establishing rates based upon anticipated costs, until such time as the provider is rebased.

 For existing providers, rates will be calculated based upon cost and visit data supplied annually.

-Reimbursement rates will be updated to the applicable rate year utilizing the Medicare Economic Index (MEI) for primary care services as defined in Section 1842(i)(3) of the Social Security Act or an inflationary index to be determined by the State.
+Reimbursement rates will be updated to the applicable rate year utilizing the Medicare Economic Index (MEI) for primary care services as defined in section 1842(i)(3) of the Social Security Act or an inflationary index to be determined by the State.

 Services and costs related to services provided by DCOs will be included in the rate computation.